Pengguancheng/mcp-project-overview/README.md

 You can also set these options using environment variables:
 - `AUTH_TOKEN`: Set to your authentication token
 - `DANGEROUSLY_OMIT_AUTH`: Set to "true" to disable authentication
+- `OPENAI_API_KEY`: Your OpenAI API key for LangChain and vector embeddings
+- `PROJECT_NAME`: The project name used for Chroma collections and vector operations

 When authentication is enabled, clients must include the `auth_token` parameter in their requests: